 I have enjoyed every minute of the time I've had so far with your primary school students and am very excited to be back at Wills Point Primary!
 I can't wait to see what the coming school year brings.

 Please feel free to contact me at the school with any comments, questions, or concerns about the counseling program.
 I will return notes, emails, and phone calls as promptly as I can!

-March's Character Trait is Perseverance.
+April's Character Trait is Be Yourself.

 The Comprehensive School Counseling Program

 Wills Point Primary School strives to ensure all students have access to a comprehensive school counseling program as outlined by the American School Counselor Association, the Texas School Counselor Association, and the Lone Star State School Counseling Association.
 This means that our counselor is constantly working to help your students develop into their best self in the areas of academics, college and career readiness, and social and emotional skills.
 The counselor may help your student in many different ways including Guidance Curriculum (classroom lessons), Responsive Services (reaching out to students when there is a concern putting their development in one of the four areas at risk), Individual Planning (helping students think about their future), and System Support (lunch duty, helping their teacher include character traits in their lesons, etc.).